-Two dive sites in Boracay to not miss: Yapak-1 and Yapak-2.
+Two dive sites in Boracay not to miss: Yapak-1 and Yapak-2.

-The Yapak 1 and Yapak2 dive sites are separated walls, which spans at 30 meters (100 feet) going down to 70 meters (230 feet).
+The Yapak 1 and Yapak 2 dive sites are separated walls, which spans at 30 meters (100 feet) going down to 70 meters (230 feet).

-Nudibranchs and pygmy seahorses are living on the top of the wall where you will see their living inhabitat among the gorgonians and sea fans.
+Nudibranchs and pygmy seahorses are living on top of the wall where you will see they're

 You may swim also with groupers, dogtooth tuna, grey and white tip reef sharks, school of trevallies and napoleon wrasses.

 The Yapak diving site is recommended for advanced and experienced scuba divers with a deep diver certification.

 Diving at the Yapak dive sites in Boracay.